pjvds/dotfiles/README.md

 Self contained database.
 Used for multiple auto-complete scenario's in zsh, for example, completing dnf install arguments.

-### autojump
+### z

 Utility to jump to directies.
 It records all your directory changes and lets you jump to them.
-For example, `j evry` will jump to `/home/pjvds/Code/evry`.
+For example, `z code` will jump to `/home/pjvds/Code`.

 ### oh-my-zsh